 At key development milestones, we'll deliver updates for your development and testing environments.
 Each update includes SDK tools, system images, emulators, API reference documentation, and sample code (apps and ad SDKs).

-Throughout the Developer Preview, we strongly recommend keeping your development environment up-to-date with the latest release.
+We strongly recommend you keep your development environment up-to-date with the latest release.
 When new updates are available, we'll notify you on the Android Developers Blog and on the progress updates page.
-If you sign up for email updates, you'll receive a message in your inbox, as well.
+Sign up for email updates, to receive a message in your inbox, as well.